Luis Ramos Arrested In Deadly Stabbing Of Mother, Daughter Inside Yonkers Home, Police Say

 Police identified the victims as 70-year-old Isabella Triano and her 38-year-old daughter Trisha Miller.

-Mueller said the suspect was previously arrested for felony arson on October 26 in Wappingers Fall and was released.READ MORE: With Phil Murphy And Jack Ciattarelli Virtually Tied, It's Possible New Jersey Governor's Race Goes To Recount
+Mueller said the suspect was previously arrested for felony arson on October 26 in Wappingers Fall and was released.READ MORE: New Jersey State Senate President Steve Sweeney Defeated By Edward Durr

 “This individual was arrested for a C felony, a very serious charge, a week ago, and he was released on his own recognizance.
 Then fast forward a week later, we have two women that are murdered,” he said.